alixandru/bitbucket-sync/README.md

 2. Then in your Settings area of your project, go to Pipelines -> Environment Variables and define `FTP_USERNAME` and `FTP_PASSWORD` variables with correct values.
 3. After the first push, BitBucket will run the pipeline which will initiate the deployment.
 Once done, change the `bitbucket-pipelines.yml` file so that the command is `git ftp push` instead of `git ftp init`.

+If the limitations imposed for the free tier by BitBucket (in build minutes) are preventing you from using Pipelines, then you can still use this project.

 ---------------------------------------------